fwcd/docker-archlinux/README.md

 ```

 If you have QEMU installed, you can also pass `--platform <someplatform>` (e.g. `linux/arm64`) to fetch the image for a specific architecture.

-[^1]: The pentium4 architecture is for 32-bit CPUs that support SSE2 and the only one we support (for now).
-See [here](https://archlinux32.org/architecture) for a comparison of architectures supported by upstream.